atellmer/react-cool-draggable/README.md

 ### Draggable

 You can think of this component as an element that is draggable by the user.
 And it is also just a component that implements logic without any external appearance.
-So he also needs a render function to tell him what he should look like.
+So he also needs a render function to tell it what it should look like.

 ```tsx
 import { Draggable } from 'react-cool-draggable';